 The company has either an applicant system or a designated e-mail address.

 Follow up immediately with your closest connection at the company.

 If you were able to get in a few info interviews, follow up with your info sources to let them know that you formally applied.
 If you have closer relationships, you may even ask them to flag your résumé.
-Flagging your résumé means a person mentions you to the HR department and your résumé goes to the top of the pile.
+Flagging your résumé means a person mentions you to the HR department, which likely brings your résumé to the top of the pile.